Sprayer

 • Piston diaphragm pumps

-These are used on most sprayers.
-Their design limits maintenance costs, as the liquid is no longer in contact with the pump's components.
-However, these pumps do require minimum maintenance (checking diaphragms, valves and oil level).
+These are the most common type of pump, as their design limits maintenance costs since the liquid is no longer in contact with the pump's component parts.
+However, these pumps do require regular maintenance (checking diaphragms, valves and oil level).

 The piston is framed by two diaphragms.
 The reciprocating movement of this piston is in phase with the suction or discharge diaphragms.
 A suction valve and a discharge valve allow the spray liquid to enter and exit the pump.
 Like piston pumps, they are generally combined with an air bell.